boltlabs-inc/zip-spec/zip-bolt-support.rst

 (3) Ability to verify additional fields from the transaction inputs/outputs as part of signature verification.
 (4) Ability to do relative time locks for commitment transactions to support unilateral channel closing.
 (5) Ability to do absolute and relative time locks to support multi-hop payments.
-(6) Ability to validate Bolt-specific commitment opening message and closing signature:
+(6) Ability to validate Bolt-specific commitment opening message and closing signature using WTPs:

     - check the validity of the commitment opening
     - check the validity of randomized/blinded signature on the wallet commitment in closure token
     - check the validity of revocation token signature in the event of a channel dispute by merchant

-(7) Ability to verify the transaction output such that:
+(7) Ability to verify the transaction output using WTPs such that:

     - if customer initiated closing, first output pays out to customer with a time lock (to allow merchant to dispute customer balance) and second output pays out to merchant immediately
     - if merchant initiated closing, a single output that pays the merchant the full balance of the channel with a time lock that allows for customer dispute